 There are many types of flame retardant chemicals that manufacturers may apply to polyurethane foam found in residential furniture – some are a single chemical, and some are specific mixtures of chemicals.
-Unfortunately, our lab isn’t able to look for all of the possible flame retardant chemicals that could be in your furniture, but we are currently testing for 7 of the most common flame retardants found in more than 85% of the furniture currently on the market!
+Unfortunately, our lab isn’t able to look for all of the possible flame retardant chemicals that could be in your furniture, but we are currently testing for 9 of the most common flame retardants found on the market!

 Knowing which flame retardants may be in your furniture is just a first step – reducing exposure to these chemicals is the next step (see fact sheet at the top right).
 So how can we reduce how much of these chemicals we come into contact with on a daily basis?

-Several studies (such as Stapleton et al, 2008, Frederiksen et al, 2010, and Johnson et al, 2010) have shown that the levels of certain flame retardant chemicals in our bodies are correlated with the amount of flame retardant chemicals in dust in our homes.
+Several studies (such as Stapleton et al, 2008 and Frederiksen et al, 2010) have shown that the levels of certain flame retardant chemicals in our bodies are correlated with the amount of flame retardant chemicals in dust in our homes.
 Another study (Gibson et al., 2019) shows that:

 - regularly vacuuming, dusting, and cleaning to remove dust and